Two-Year J.D. Program for Foreign Law Graduates

 Q: How long does law school take?

 A: Attending law school full-time (12-16 credits per semester), most students complete the J.D. program within 3 years, but may accelerate to 2½ years by attending summer sessions.
 Part-time students (8-11 credits per semester) usually take 4 years to complete the J.D. program, but may accelerate to 3½ years by attending summer sessions.
-Touro Law also offers a 5-year part-time evening program.
+Touro Law also offers a 2-year accelerated and a 5-year part-time evening program.

 Q: What are the hours for full-time and part-time?